jslowick/naia/1-Places/1-Western Side/4-Sea of Strife (W)/Aramath/The Coin/Edgecoin/Dockside/Serpent's End.md

 ---
 Found in the [[Dockside]] district of [[1-Places/1-Western Side/4-Sea of Strife (W)/Aramath/The Coin/Edgecoin/Edgecoin|Edgecoin]] on [[The Coin]] in [[Aramath]].

 Tavern thats been converted from a wrecked Windspeaker ship.
-With inspiration from the [[Boneyard Flotilla]], T=the main dock outside of it has the bones of the huge [[Wyrms|Wyrm]], leading up to the doorway, which is the Maw of the beast.
+With inspiration from the [[The Boneyard]], T=the main dock outside of it has the bones of the huge [[Wyrms|Wyrm]], leading up to the doorway, which is the Maw of the beast.

 The main dock outside the inn is constructed of the bones of the Wyrm.